You’re now viewing the Blood Donor website. Visit:

 If however, your spleen was removed to treat a chronic illness such as immune thrombocytopaenic purpura (ITP) or lymphoma, you are not eligible to donate blood.

-If you have surgery planned within 84 days of wishing to donate blood, you may be deferred if there is a risk of significant blood loss associated with the surgery.
+If you have surgery planned within 84 days of wishing to donate blood, you may be deferred.
 Please call 13 14 95 and ask to speak to Medical Services to discuss your eligibility.

 How long after surgery would I have to wait before I donate?